evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 ### Availability & Pricing

-This model had world premiere 29.01.2021 and deliveries started March 2023.
+This model had a world premiere on 29.01.2021, and deliveries started in March 2023.